The Aspiring Biodiversity Trust (2686932) incorporated under the Charitable Trusts Act 1957 on 8th November 2017.

 The existence (raison d’etre) of the Aspiring Biodiversity Trust (ABT) is with a view to the protection and enhancement of New Zealands indigenous biodiversity, known by Māori as taonga (living treasure) with a focus on the threatened species and associated habitats of the Makarora region, part of northern Mount Aspiring National Park and peripheral areas.

 The significance and precarious wellbeing of the endemic biodiversity within the Makarora area is recognised locally, but perhaps on a national level is not well understood and is understated.
-An earliest baseline status of birdlife within the Makarora area was provided in the form of survey work by Peter Child undertaken between 1978 and 1984 covering most of the Mount Aspiring National Park area.
+An earliest baseline status of birdlife within the Makarora area was provided in the form of survey work by the late Peter Child, undertaken between 1978 and 1984 covering most of the Mount Aspiring National Park area.

 Current efforts to improve the outcomes for endemic biodiversity in the Makarora region are in the form of mammalian predator control programmes, largely carried out by volunteers in collaboration with the Department of Conservation (DOC).
 As a guide to targeting and evaluation of any trapping programmes, species survey data is temporally and spatially sparse.
 A lack of funding and scientific direction appears to be an impediment to necessary expedient endemic biodiversity protection and enhancement in the Makarora area.

 ABT exists as a medium to help finance and facilitate necessary scientific based survey/ monitoring/ evaluation work and extended predator control programmes, promoting endemic biodiversity restoration and enhancement within the Makarora area.

 Key attributes underpinning the projected effectiveness of ABT include:

 - Location/region specific biodiversity enhancement/restoration objectives; Makarora and immediate surround more specifically defined by “Makarora Catchment Threatened Species Plan”.

 - Objectives exclusively of biodiversity protection, restoration, enhancement and promotion.